Lego profits fall amid ‘toughest toy market for over 15 years’

 Sales edged 2% higher to 65.9 billion DKK (£7.6 billion) over the year.

-Lego said it expects single-digit sales growth over the year ahead, which it said would be better than the wider toy market, but said that net profits would fall again “slightly” as it continues to up spending on “strategic initiatives”.
+Lego said it expects single-digit sales growth over the year ahead, which it said will be better than the wider toy market, but added that net profits will fall again “slightly” as it continues to increase spending on “strategic initiatives”.

 “Despite the external market conditions, we continued to invest for the future and made good progress on digital, sustainability and retail initiatives that will support long-term growth.
 We are grateful for our dedicated colleagues who remain committed to our mission to inspire and develop the builders of tomorrow.”